kalibera/rchk/doc/DOCKER.md

 ## Checking a package with R package dependencies

-R package dependencies are installed automatically, so running
+R package dependencies are installed automatically, so running (omit `-p` on Windows)

 ```
 mkdir -p packages